dxhub-apps/lexyhub/docs/etsy-integration.md

 - `ScrapeEtsyProvider.search` loads `https://www.etsy.com/c/best-selling-items` with a throttled HTML request, extracts the top listing URLs directly from the markup and embedded JSON, and normalizes every match into the unified schema before caching.
+- When a niche category returns `404`, the scraper automatically falls back to the global `best-selling-items` catalog so ingestion can continue without manual intervention.
 - The editing workspace now surfaces an **Analyze Etsy best seller** shortcut so editors can run the full keyword, difficulty, and AI suggestion pipelines using fresh category leaders with one click.